belgianbeer/tzdiff/README.md

 ```
 $ brew install tzdiff
 ```

-(as of 2023-07): Tzdiff is applying for registration with HomeBrew.
-If this application goes through, you might be better off with just "brew install tzdiff".

 ### Debian / Ubuntu

-Tzdiff is registerd in debian pkg, you can easy to install by apt command.
+Tzdiff is registerd in debian package, you can easy to install by apt command.

 ```
 $ sudo apt update